Comet: Short period

 Because their elliptical orbits frequently take them close to the giant planets, comets are subject to further gravitational perturbations.
 Short-period comets have a tendency for their aphelia to coincide with a giant planet's semi-major axis, with the JFCs being the largest group.
 It is clear that comets coming in from the Oort cloud often have their orbits strongly influenced by the gravity of giant planets as a result of a close encounter.
 Jupiter is the source of the greatest perturbations, being more than twice as massive as all the other planets combined.
 These perturbations can deflect long-period comets into shorter orbital periods.

 Based on their orbital characteristics, short-period comets are thought to originate from the centaurs and the Kuiper belt/scattered disc —a disk of objects in the trans-Neptunian region—whereas the source of long-period comets is thought to be the far more distant spherical Oort cloud (after the Dutch astronomer Jan Hendrik Oort who hypothesized its existence).
 Vast swarms of comet-like bodies are thought to orbit the Sun in these distant regions in roughly circular orbits.
 Occasionally the gravitational influence of the outer planets (in the case of Kuiper belt objects) or nearby stars (in the case of Oort cloud objects) may throw one of these bodies into an elliptical orbit that takes it inwards toward the Sun to form a visible comet.
 Unlike the return of periodic comets, whose orbits have been established by previous observations, the appearance of new comets by this mechanism is unpredictable.
 When flung into the orbit of the sun, and being continuously dragged towards it, tons of matter are stripped from the comets which greatly influence their lifetime; the more stripped, the shorter they live and vice versa.

+Intermediate period

+Comets with periods greater than 30 years but less than 200 years have been called intermediate period comets, but other definitions have been used.
+They can be considered to have aphelion 35 AU.